 Does the Berkey Soften Hard Water?

 The Black Berkey filter, used in Berkey Systems, is not a water softener.
-Black Berkey filters are designed to purify drinking water while leaving beneficial minerals behind.
+Black Berkey filters are designed to filter drinking water while leaving beneficial minerals behind.
 The result is clean drinking water that is healthier and tastier than the entirely demineralized water that comes from reverse osmosis and distillation.

 Although it is not a water softener, the Berkey can sometimes reduce the hardness of water.
 We do not recommend using your Berkey with a water softener, as it may prematurely clog the Black Berkey elements and reduce the lifespan of them.
-Berkey purification reduces acidity, so that the water cannot hold as many mineral ions in solution.
+Berkey filtration reduces acidity, so that the water cannot hold as many mineral ions in solution.
 The minerals then precipitate out of the water and form visible particles, in the bottom of your kettle, for example.
 A periodic rinse solves the issue.

 For the same reason, you may occasionally find some mineral buildup in the lower chamber of the Berkey filter system.
 Rinsing in a mild vinegar solution eliminates any buildup.
 If you use the Water View spigot, you may notice some clouding of the sight-glass due to calcium accumulation.
 Simply empty the lower chamber and unscrew the aluminum housing that holds the sight-glass.
 Take care not to let the glass tube fall out and break.
 A soak in white vinegar will restore it to perfect clarity.
 Then you can rinse the sight-glass reinstall it in the tap.